-Trevor Timm is a co-founder and the executive director of the Freedom of the Press Foundation.
-He is a journalist, activist, and lawyer who writes a weekly column for The Guardian on privacy, free speech, and national security.
-He has contributed to The Atlantic, Al Jazeera, Foreign Policy, Harvard Law and Policy Review, PBS MediaShift, and Politico.
+Trevor Timm is a co-founder and the executive director of Freedom of the Press Foundation.
+He is a journalist, activist, and legal analyst whose writing has appeared in The New York Times, The Guardian, USA Today, The Atlantic, Al Jazeera, Foreign Policy, Harvard Law & Policy Review, and Politico.

 In 2013, he received the Hugh Hefner First Amendment Award for journalism.

 We are heartbroken to learn that our dear friend Daniel Ellsberg, world-renowned whistleblower and Freedom of the Press Foundation co-founder, has passed away at the age of 92.

 We will honor our friend by fighting for what he fought for his entire life: an end to excessive government secrecy.

 Russia’s prosecution of Gershkovich is shameful.
 Freeing Assange would allow U.S. to credibly condemn it

 Criminalization of routine newsgathering undermines press freedom everywhere